 - What is the best laptop brand?

 Yes, it definitely does.
 The change in size can make things like working in applications side by side much more fluid.
 The overall size of the laptop also makes a difference in portability.
-Sliding a 15-inch laptop into a backpack isn’t always possible, and neither is trying to use it cramped locations like a small coffee shop table or on an airplane.
+Sliding a 15-inch laptop into a backpack isn’t always possible, and neither is trying to use it in cramped locations like a small coffee shop table or on an airplane.

 Perhaps more importantly, though, there are significant differences in configuration options between 13-inch and 15-inch laptops.
 Take the Dell XPS 13 and XPS 15, for example.
 The XPS 13 maxes out at a four-core processor with integrated graphics, while the XPS 15 can now include up to an eight-core processor with a discrete GTX 1650 graphics card.
 The extra space in the chassis allows for these more powerful components, meaning they’ll provide a significant boost in performance.

 Most 13-inch laptops are offered in two resolution options: 1080p (1,920 x 1,080) and 4K (3,840 x 2,160).
-The 4K options are often significantly more expensive and lose a couple hours in battery life.
+The 4K options are often significantly more expensive and lose a couple of hours in battery life.
 For most people, the 1080p configurations will be plenty sharp, especially on a screen this size.
 You may want to jump up to 4K, however, for the wider color gamut that often comes with it.
 Editing photos in 4K with better colors is ideal.

 Your resolution options change for laptops with taller screens.
 The MacBook Pro, for example, has a sharper 13-inch screen with a 16:10 aspect ratio, resulting in a 2,560 x 1,660 screen resolution.
 Meanwhile, the Surface Laptop 2 has an even sharper 3:2, 13-inch screen with a 3,000 x 2,000 resolution.

-Choosing the best laptop brand comes down to a combination of which company designs the best products and which provide the best service.
+Choosing the best laptop brand comes down to a combination of which company designs the best products and provides the best service.
 Dell fits the standard for both of these, having built the best laptop you can buy right now.
 HP and Lenovo are close behind, offering good laptop designs and similar customer service.

-- The best laptops for 2020
+- The best smart locks for 2021